How to Pack Lunch (Tips for Perfect Packed Lunches)

 You can make these ahead for the week.

-If you are adding pickled beetroot, dry it off on kitchen paper or your whole salad with turn pink.
+- If you are adding pickled beetroot, dry it off on kitchen paper or your whole salad will turn pink.

-Pack your salad dressing separately and add when you are ready to eat otherwise your salad will go soggy and limp.
+- Pack your salad dressing separately and add it when you are ready to eat, or your salad will go soggy and limp.

 The secret to a good bento lunch is to find a bento box that doesn't leak between the compartments.